Using third party experts for confidential technical due diligence

 Gather the right information

 A technical review requires a deep dive into the product or technology in question.

 Technical review elements

-We immerse ourselves in the design history file (DHF) documentation working alongside the team behind the target technology or product.
-We enter a cycle of review, Q&A and discussion to delve into the true status of the core technology and development rigor that has lies underneath the big claims.
+Immersing ourselves in the design history file (DHF) documentation, we work alongside the team behind the target technology or product.
+We enter a cycle of review, Q&A and discussion to delve into the true status of the core technology and development rigor that lies underneath the big claims.

 |Design requirements||Are they structured correctly, including the key requirements that could otherwise hamper the success of the project?|